zjunlp/DeepKE/example/llm/README.md

 |             Rougen_2              | 0.7730 |
 | score</br>(0.5\*F1+0.5\*Rougen_2) | 0.5863 |

-# CodeKGC:Code Language Models for Knowledge Graph Construction
+# CodeKGC-Code Language Models for Knowledge Graph Construction

 To better address Relational Triple Extraction (rte) task in Knowledge Graph Construction, we have designed code-style prompts to model the structure of  Relational Triple, and used Code-LLMs to generate more accurate predictions.
 The key step of code-style prompt construction is to transform (text, output triples) pairs into semantically equivalent program language written in Python.